iamhrhp/iamhrhp/README.md

 ### Hi there, I'm Parvej👦,
-A Reactjs Developer🎯 and designer🎨 from India.
+A React Native & Reactjs Developer🎯 from India.

 - 👨‍💻 Reactjs Developer (Typescript)
 - 📚 What do I believe?
 Jack of all, Master of some.